qwtel/create-element-x/README.md

 `createElement(tagName [, attributes [, children]])`

-This is useful when frequently creating DOM nodes on-the-fly, without the help of jQuery et al.
+This is useful when frequently creating DOM nodes on the fly.

 ```js
 function makeSpinner(id) {